SuicideTALKcom/Brand-Statement/README.md

 * Graduate of first Lonestar College 2-year program in Interactive Multimedia Production

-* Potential 2019 Houston Community College Graduate - Digital Communications Associates Degree
+* Fall 2019 Houston Community College Graduate in Digital Communications with Associate Degree

 * Founder and Owner of Eagle Vision Digital, a full-service interactive digital media company